 Though born in Colorado, I spent my early childhood in Costa Rica and Mexico.
 From a young age, I alternated between the different cultures and languages of my parents.
 This taught me to be open-minded, compassionate, and to appreciate differences as strengths.

-When I was about 6 years old, we came back home to Colorado for good.
+When I was about 6, we came back home to Colorado for good.
 I graduated from D’Evelyn High School in Jeffco and went on to the University of Denver for college.
 After graduation, I worked as a Spanish interpreter at an immigration law firm for years.
-I built trust with my clients and helped them with the solutions they needed to stay with their families and avoid scams.
-I learned I was a natural advocate and went on to law school at Northeastern to become the first lawyer in my family.
+I went on to law school at Northeastern and in 2010 became the first lawyer in my family.

-As a lawyer, I've represented victims of consumer fraud, discrimination, and civil rights violations.
+As a lawyer, I've worked in both the private and public sector.
+I've represented victims of consumer fraud, discrimination, and civil rights violations.
 I've worked with trafficking victims and survivors of domestic violence, and I've helped hard-working families facing evictions and dealing with wage theft issues.
-Most recently, I worked for the state of Colorado advising agencies that regulate health care and keep Coloradans safe.
-Throughout my legal career, I have remembered what my parents showed me: keep an open mind and always help others whenever you can.
+Before joining the legislature, I worked for the state of Colorado advising agencies that regulate health care and keep Coloradans safe.